faridani/MatlabNLP/README.md

 MatlabNLP is a collection of efficient algorithms, data structures and well-tested functions for doing Natural Language Processing in the Matlab environment.
+We are continuously speeding up the underlying algorithms and functions.
+You can use the whole library or you can just grab functions and methods that you need and copy them onto your project folders.

 Objective
 ==================